Applying for Schengen Visa in Mexico

 AXA’s Low Cost Travel Insurance costs just €0.99 ($1.11) per day of your trip and will meet your visa requirements, while the AXA Schengen Europe Travel Insurance offers extended coverage up to costs of €100,000.

 Those seeking a multiple-entry visa can purchase the Multi Trip insurance from €298 per year, which again covers you for expenses up to €100,000.

 How to apply for Schengen visa in other countries? :

 Frequently asked questions about Mexico Schengen Visas

 Yes.
-You will need to attend an interview at the embassy, consulate, or visa application center of the country you plan to apply to.
+You will need to attend an interview at the embassy or consulate or visa application center of the country you plan to apply to.
 You will be required to provide supporting documents and biometric data.

-Schengen Area countries’ consulates, embassies, and visa application centers are situated in Mexico City.
+Schengen Area countries consulates or embassies and visa application centers are situated in Mexico City.